5argon/arkham-tags/README.md

 ## Public Facing Contents

 - `json/output/tagged-cards.json` is the mapping from card's code to its tags.
-- `json/output/tags.json` is a list of all tags in use.
 - `dist` folder has TypeScript type definitions to work with that JSON (`TaggedCards` type, and `Tags` for union of `string` of all tags available.).

 ## Examples